qwe2820435o2/SceneGuide/Design/Feed Streaming Design/Feed Streaming Design (5) - Subsequent Optimization.md

 field -> timestamp
 value -> msg content

-Using this data structure is not only convenient for query and cutting, but also saves traversal time
+Using this data structure is not only convenient for query and cutting but also saves traversal time
 ```

 ### 5.2 Memory Consumption